 If you’re the parent or guardian of a toddler and you’re looking for a quality early childhood education program, you’ve probably found yourself asking: “Where do I start?”

-There are a lot of things to keep in mind when searching for the perfect preschool for your precious youngster.
+There are a lot of things to keep in mind when searching for and choosing the right preschool for your precious youngster.
 The environment, instructors and curriculum all contribute to the overall experience and create an educational foundation for your child that will be built on for years to come.

-So how do you tell a quality preschool program from one that's merely passing by – or one that's not much more than a day care facility?
-It's not as hard as you might think.
-Here are three easy steps to help you on your hunt for a premium program.
+So how do you tell a quality preschool program from one that’s merely passing by – or one that’s not much more than a daycare facility?
+It’s not as hard as you might think.
+Here are three easy steps to help you on your hunt for a premium program and additional information on teacher qualifications.

 Step No. 1: Do your homework

-When it comes to finding a preschool program that's a great fit for your family, the key is research.
-Lucky for you, a big part of that research has been done for you in Excellent Schools Detroit's Early Learners Scorecard.
+When it comes to finding a preschool program that’s a great fit for your family, the key is research.
+Lucky for you, a big part of that research has been done for you.
+You can check out a number of resources.

-According to Denise Smith, vice president for early learning at Excellent Schools Detroit, the new preschool scorecard is a complement to the group's K-12 scorecard it released earlier in 2013.
+According to Denise Smith, vice president for early learning at Excellent Schools Detroit, the group’s preschool scorecard is a complement to the its K-12 scorecard.
 In it, Detroit early childhood education programs were assessed based on environment, activities and curriculum and other factors and given a letter grade.

-Shawness Woods-Zende, a quality improvement consultant at United Way for Southeastern Michigan, says parents and guardians also can check out the Great Start CONNECT website.
+Shawness Woods-Zende, a former quality improvement consultant at United Way for Southeastern Michigan who is now a master coach for Excellent Schools Detroit, says parents and guardians also can check out the Great Start CONNECT website.
 Powered by The Early Childhood Investment Corporation, this site allows parents to search for early childhood group homes, family homes, centers and preschools – all registered and licensed.
 You can also get information on details, such as ages accepted, application fees, payment schedules, hours of operation, meals provided, how long centers have been operating and much more.

 Step No. 2: Consider Curriculum